brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 I chose to use [Nunjucks](https://mozilla.github.io/nunjucks/) for my Eleventy templates, as do many Eleventy users since that seems to be the preference of Zach Leatherman himself, and have found it considerably easier to read, write, and understand than similar templating based on the Go that undergirds Hugo.[^moreComing]

-[^moreComing]: Details to come in a future post, after I've had more time to play with Eleventy---especially in view of some major look-and-feel changes I'm considering that would be easier thanks to this transition.
+[^moreComing]: Details to come in a future post, after I've had more time to play with Eleventy --- especially in view of some major look-and-feel changes I'm considering that would be easier thanks to this transition.
 (The operative word there is *considering*.)

 Also: while I'm mostly talking Eleventy *vs.* Hugo here, let me get in a particular Eleventy *vs.* Gatsby dig.
 It is **vastly** easier to do, say, a list of your site's posts in Eleventy (through its [collections](https://www.11ty.dev/docs/collections/) feature) than via the impressive-but-finicky [GraphQL](https://www.gatsbyjs.org/docs/graphql/) in Gatsby (and [Gridsome](https://gridsome.org/docs/querying-data), for that matter).[^graphqlExpII]